Tolu4realluv/dareyio-pbl/Project 4/Project 4.md

 1. MongoDB: A document-based, No-SQL database used to store application data as documents.
 2. ExpressJS: A server-side Web Application framework for Node.js.
 Makes requests to Database for Reads and Writes
 3. Angular: (Front-end application framework) – Handles Client and Server Requests
 4. Node.js: A JavaScript runtime environment.
 It runs JavaScript on a machine rather than in a browser.
-It accepts requests and displays results to the end user
+It accepts requests and displays results to the end user.

+In this Project, we are implementing a simple Book Register web form using MEAN stack.

 ---
 ## Connecting to the EC2 server through SSH